qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_interpolation.rst

 Interpolation Plugin
 ====================

-The Interplation plugin can be used to generate a TIN or IDW interpolation of a point vector layer.
+The Interpolation plugin can be used to generate a TIN or IDW interpolation of a point vector layer.
 It is very simple to handle and provides an intuitive graphical user interface for creating interpolated raster layers (see Figure_interpolation_1_).
 The plugin requires the following parameters to be specified before running: